M.S. in Robotics Coursework

 Take classes in several departments across the College of Science and Engineering, as part of the M.S. in Robotics program.
 We pair real-world issues with an educational setting and our industry collaboration allows students to connect to multiple outlets in Minnesota companies and beyond.

-The Minnesota Robotics Program is designed to be completed over the course of three semesters, for a total of 30 credits.
-One course will be required from each key area (for a total of 9 to 10 credits), selected from a short list of foundational courses for each area.
+This Minnesota Robotics Program is designed to be completed over the course of three semesters, for a total of 31 credits.
+One course will be required from each key area (for a total of 9 to 10 credits), selected from a shortlist of foundational courses for each area.
 The remaining credits will be for the capstone (3 to 6 credits) or thesis credits (10 credits), the Robotics Colloquium (1 credit), with the remaining credits coming from a list of elective courses from participating departments.

 Robotics Colloquium (1 credit) — Required